menu_open

 Color Palette

-Purple represents exploration and mystery, aligning with the exploratory nature of Wander.
-It has long been linked to the realm of mystery and intrigue and evokes a sense of depth and allure.
-This color helped to create a captivating visual identity for the app.
+Purple represents exploration and mystery.
+It has long been linked to the realm of intrigue, and evokes a sense of depth and allure.
+Purple helped to create a captivating visual identity for Wander that aligns with the exploratory nature of the app.

 Typography